Start Anywhere.

 Capacity Storage:

-Equipped with 12 hard disks in 3.5-inch format, the Silent Brick DS offers the best balance between high capacity and low storage costs - ideal for long-term full backups and as a target for backup archives.
-The Silent Brick DS also cuts a fine figure as an S3-compatible object store.
+Equipped with 12 hard disks in 3.5-inch format and up to 240 TB, the Silent Brick Max offers the best balance between high capacity and low storage costs - ideal for long-term full backups and as a target for backup archives.
+The Silent Brick Max also cuts a fine figure as an S3-compatible object store.

 Technical Data & Variants